allusive-dev/dotfiles-2.0/README.md

 (at least for my standards).

+## UPDATE
+I am no longer using this setup so it will not be updated anymore.
+If you are intersted in my more updated setup please check out my other repository. [buttery-picom](https://github.com/allusive-dev/buttery-picom)

 NOTE:

 This does not contain a full install.
 I want my own install to be as peronal as possible since I put weeks into making this and learning how to configure everything.
 HOWEVER if you want something similar to mine please check out [Axarva](https://github.com/Axarva/dotfiles-2.0)s configuration which is what mine is based off.